AghedoEmmanuel/AghedoEmmanuel/README.md

 <h3 align="center">A frontend developer</h3>

-- 🌱 I’m currently learning **Front-end web development using React**
+- 🌱 I’m currently learning **Front-end web development using React and python**

 - 👯 I’m looking to collaborate on **any front-end projects using react**